Travel Credit Cards

 A prepaid travel card is a card that can be pre-loaded with money before you travel.

-They're a great way to avoid bringing lots of cash with you, and you can only spend the amount you've pre-loaded onto it, helping you stick to your budget.
+They're a great way to avoid taking lots of cash with you, and you can only spend the amount you've pre-loaded onto it, helping you stick to your budget.

-One of the main reasons travellers get prepaid travel cards is because an exchange rate is locked in.
-Every time you purchase or withdraw cash, you'll use that exchange rate.
+One of the main reasons travellers get prepaid travel cards is because the exchange rate is locked in.
+Every time you purchase or withdraw cash, you'll use the same exchange rate, which won’t fluctuate.
+Find out more about how prepaid travel cards work here.

-• There are no fees when using the card abroad for spending, which can help you get the most out of your money
+• There are no fees when using a travel card abroad for spending, compared to 2 or 3% with regular cards

-• They have one of the best exchange rates when you pay with local currency.
-This can make your money go a little further
+• They have one of the best exchange rates when you pay in the local currency, make your money go a little further

-• They're potentially safer than carrying around a lot of cash
+• They can be safer than carrying around a lot of cash

 • It's easier to track your spending because you'll be able to see how much you're spending in pounds

-• Some travel credit cards will reward you with points for flights and discounts off travel insurance
+• Some travel credit cards will reward you with points for flights and discounts on travel insurance

-• They may not be accepted everywhere, so you'll have to consider this before travelling.
-A few countries don't accept credit cards from the major card networks, so cash may be best in these situations.
+• They may not be accepted everywhere, so you'll have to consider this before travelling

-• The exchange rate isn't locked in, so it changes daily.
-This makes it challenging to know exactly how much you're likely to pay.
+• The exchange rate isn't locked in, so it changes daily, which makes it challenging to know exactly how much you're likely to pay

 The information provided does not constitute financial advice, it’s always important to do your own research to ensure a financial product is right for your circumstances.
 If you’re unsure you should contact an independent financial advisor.